ajarara/bites/android/README.md

 # Realm vs Room
 We're going with Room, since it's closer to JDBI which is what I'm more familiar with.
 Given the difficulty of figuring out a query log for Realm (unless there's dedicated tooling), opaque query construction and execution feels like a bad idea.
 I at least get the first with Room.

-Realm has cross platform support.
+Realm has cross platform support though, but if I'm targeting android learnings no reason to go with kmp, again at least for now.

 # demonstration through API
 https://github.com/r-spacex/SpaceX-API
-here's a relatively rich one with a deep entity stack.
+here's a relatively rich one with an entity stack.
 We can simulate updates artificially, just increment a number or something.

 # general architecture
-Any given view subscribes to table(s) -- room has this built in, I think all I need to do is have the dao reference the tables.
-We need a way to mark the end of data -- sql rows don't tell us anything: the only real way I can think of to communicate page requests is through something that listens to EOF and terminates the flow.

-Maybe flow is not the right approach for paginated queries -- at least not a flatMap.
-There are some techniques that make the sqlite database single source of truth.
-How well does that work with pagination and stale entries?
+general architecture is a bad name: a specific stack/paradigm has its place and niche.
+They are designed for different things.
+It would be great if we could all adopt a single source of truth sqlite database, having network requests write to said database and refreshing as the data comes in.
+A place where that really falls apart is paginated feeds: users don't have the expectation that their feeds are persisted or available offline.
+However they definitely expect their _messages_ to be persisted and available offline, that's where a client side table makes sense.

+Another nuance is view recreation: android may kill your activity or your application.
+You get around the first through saved instance state, but you cannot get around the second without filesystem persistence.
+And if you want to preserve the backstack, god help you, there's probably no way to do that in sqlite.

+For the places where users have the expectation, the common paradigm is the client side database as the client's source of truth: a network call initiated by the client deposits those rows (instead of ferrying them to the view), and then room requeries (using a table level trigger).